Welcome to The Friends’ School. I hope you are exploring this website because you are considering becoming a member of The Friends’ School community.

 Our students have wide ranging opportunities to explore and develop individual passions, with many of our students being recognised for outstanding achievements in academics, the arts and sports.

-and contribute to the legacy of quality education that was established 130 years ago, and I invite you to share it with us.
+and contribute to the legacy of quality education that was established over 130 years ago, and I invite you to share it with us.